 - Overall comfort: The purpose of a fitness tracker is to wear it all day, and in some cases, all night.
 This means comfort is key.
 We rated on fit as well as how it felt during and after a workout, against sweat or in the shower.

 - Design: We noted how aesthetically pleasing and diverse the tracker was, including how many colors and designs were available.

-- Waterproofness: We took each of these trackers into the shower to ensure they held up to their waterproof rating.
+- Waterproofness: We took each of these trackers into the shower to ensure they held up to their waterproof and water resistance ratings.